Arksine/moonraker/docs/web_api.md

 Adds a job, or an array of jobs, to the end of the job queue.
 The same filename may be specified multiple times to queue a job that repeats.
-When multiple jobs are specfied they will be enqued in the order they are received.
+When multiple jobs are specified they will be enqueued in the order they are received.

 !!!
 Note